 To apply, go to the program web page: www.melbournewater.com.au/Bushfire-rebates and click on the 'Start New Application' button.
-To return to a saved draft application, click on the 'Start New Application' button, then click on 'Log in' button on the next screen and enter your log in details.
-Once logged in, previously saved applications can be access by clicking on 'My Submissions' link.
+To return to a saved draft application, click on the 'Access Saved Application' button.

 Attaching required documents:

 Supporting documents must be in an acceptable file type, such as Word, Excel, PDF, or JPEG.
 The maximum file size for each file is 5MB.